-12 Steps to Self care activities are a must for your serenity when you’re caring for an aged parent.
+Self care activities are a must for your serenity when you’re caring for an aged parent.

-As a family caregiver, the need for self care activities is a must to live a happy life.
+As a family caregiver, the need for self care activities is essential to live a happy life.

 involved with others who use this program actively in their life.

 The Twelve Steps and this miraculous program was developed by a bunch of drunks.
-It was years before people like us, who don’t drink or aren’t alcoholics can profit beyond belief by following the same steps.
+It was years before people like them, who don’t drink or aren’t alcoholics can profit beyond belief by following the same self care steps.

-The history of the Twelve Steps provides a sense of security and certainty and is vital in many peoples lives.
+The history of the Twelve Steps provides a sense of security and certainty is vital in many peoples lives.
 My hope is that as you read this post and discover the meaning and practice of the Twelve Steps, you’ll find many different viewpoints.

-Some of us say we found the program, others say the program found us.
-No matter which way it was, if you practice the Twelve Steps every day you have the blueprint for a good life.
-Most importantly it can free us from many different things.
+Others say the 12-step program found them.
+No matter which way it is, if you practice the Twelve Steps every day you have the blueprint for a good life.
+Most importantly, when you practice self care it can free you from many different things.

 God is the main source of our power and our growth.
 It’s a spiritual program but it’s not religious.
 God makes himself known to us through these Steps without religion.
 As a matter of fact, it’s the best self care plan for me and it might be for you also once you study this post.

 Here are the 12 original steps from AA Alcoholics Anonymous:

 - Admitted we were powerless over alcohol — that our lives had become unmanageable.